moia-oss/bastion-host-forward/README.md

 npm install <address-needs-to-be-added>
 ```

-A minimal example for creating the RDS Forward Construct, which will used via
+A minimal example for creating the RDS Forward Construct, which will be used via
 username/password could look like this snippet:

 ```typescript